 I have been a champion of high-fidelity music and music playback for decades.
 The correct tone, timbre and pitch evokes an emotional response and an accurate presentation transcends music to an emotional connection to the soul of the musicians.

 It is an honor to launch MOR Music with the re-release of Abbey Road.
 This album was first released when I was a young teenager living in Ireland.
 It was played at home on a mono, vacuum tube record console.
 Like most teenagers in Ireland at the time, we pretty much learnt all the lyrics so we could sing along during late night music sessions after the pubs had closed.
 I couldn’t tell you how many stylus we wore out playing the LP over and over again.

 Music is very much steeped in the Irish culture and the Beatles repertoire has long been recognized as one of the finest examples of popular music.
 We hope to offer musical experience to music lovers across North America to reconnect and rediscover your favourite music that is properly presented with music systems that brings out great sound.

-Find a location near you.
-Register with us to get future updates and our next party invite!
+Find a location near you for our next even and register with us to get future updates and to receive our next party invite!